 - Clean and re-oil the air filter.
 The instructions for this procedure are on page 19.
 We cannot stress enough the value of cleaning your air filter at the scheduled intervals.
 The cleanliness and condition of your air filter directly influences the running life span of your engine.
 Do not skip air filter maintenance! - Clean the outside of the engine of accumulated dirt, oil, and grime.
-Accumulated grime will decrease the engine's ability to cool itself. - To maintain optimum radio system performance, the RX Power Pack (receiver battery) should be recharged after each hour of runtime. - Tighten the wheel nuts (especially on the left side).
-Use the included wheel nut wrench.
+Accumulated grime will decrease the engine's ability to cool itself. - Tighten the wheel nuts (especially on the left side).
+Use the 8mm end of the included glow plug wrench.